superduper-io/superduper/docs/content/tutorials/vector_search.md

 </pre>
 </details>

-Now we connect to superduper, using MongoMock as a databackend.
+Now we connect to Superduper, using MongoMock as a databackend.
-Read more about connecting to superduper [here](../core_api/connect) and a semi-exhaustive list of supported data-backends for connecting [here](../reusable_snippets/connect_to_superduper).
+Read more about connecting to Superduper [here](../core_api/connect) and a semi-exhaustive list of supported data-backends for connecting [here](../reusable_snippets/connect_to_superduper).

 ```python